Welcome to today's edition of the Rush 24-7 podcast.

 The truth.

-You want the truth, you get the truth here on the Excellence in Broadcasting Network.
+You get the truth here on the Excellence in Broadcasting Network.

 Great to have you with us.

-It's open line Friday, 800-282-2882, in the midst here of illustrating the Democrat Party's 08 playbook, uh, The Anatomy of a Smear, taking two words that I uttered yesterday totally out of context, uh, and misrepresenting the meaning entirely on purpose, knowing full well they were doing it.
+It's Open Line Friday, 800-282-2882, in the midst here of illustrating the Democrat Party's 08 playbook, The Anatomy of a Smear, taking two words that I uttered yesterday totally out of context and misrepresenting the meaning entirely on purpose, knowing full well they were doing it.

-And now the whole Democrat Party in the drive-by media, typically, without verifying, without asking, without checking, just assumes that what they read on this lying, politically oriented website has to be true.
+And now the whole Democrat Party, the drive-by media, typically without verifying, without asking, without checking, just assumes that what they read on this lying, politically oriented website has to be true.

 And even if it isn't true, it serves their purpose to go out and try to nick, harm, impugn, destroy people they fear who are too effective in opposing them.

-What we're doing here, after having illustrated all that, is to show you who the real anti-military people are in this country, who they are and how often they have opposed victory, the unkind, vicious things they have said about uniform personnel, the idea that they accused me of this, and demand an apology from me is outrageous.
+What we're doing here, after having illustrated all that, is to show you who the real anti-military people are in this country, who they are and how often they have opposed victory, the unkind, vicious things they have said about uniformed personnel, the idea that they have accused me of this and demand an apology from me is outrageous.

-It is I who is owed the apology.
+It is I who has owed the apology.

 It won't be forthcoming, but nor will one from me.